-- Report and record the conversation immediately as outlined in the Reporting concerns section. - Seek support if you feel distressed from your line manager, the DSL, a colleague or Health assured.
+- Report and record the conversation immediately as outlined in the Reporting concerns section. - Seek support if you feel distressed from your line manager, the DSL, a colleague or Health Assured Employee Assistance Service.

 Report

 Report in person to the Designated Safeguarding Lead as soon as possible.